Spanish Curriculum

 • It is neither expected nor required that residency applicants speak Spanish – just a desire to learn.
 LFMR has a nationally-known Spanish acquisition track record; residents here invariably develop strong Spanish communication skills by the end of their first year of residency and continue to build throughout their residency training.

-• 5-day intensive language program at Dartmouth College (using the Rassias Method) during orientation in June/July prior to seeing any patients. (http://rassias.dartmouth.edu/).
-During the COVID19 Pandemic, LFMR worked with Rassias Institute on a virtual intensive language program that was offered this year.
+• 9-day intensive language program at Dartmouth College (using the Rassias Method) during orientation in June/July prior to seeing any patients. (http://rassias.dartmouth.edu/).

 • On site Spanish teacher/translator.
 A now retired high school Spanish teacher (Pat Donahue) provides scheduled one-on-one lessons for residents and shadows residents in their continuity clinics throughout their first year (and beyond if desired) for real world instruction.